isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 element associated with ``all`` servers (using the ``all`` keyword as a server tag) is used by all servers connecting to the configuration database.

+The following table lists DHCPv6-specific parameters supported by the Configuration Backend, with an indication of the level of the hierarchy at which it is currently supported.

 .. table:: List of DHCPv6 parameters supported by the Configuration Backend

    +-----------------------------+----------------------------+-----------+-----------+-----------+-----------+------------+